ShivaniKamtikar/ShivaniKamtikar.github.io/_pages/about.md

 My primary research interests lie in Learning-Based Robotics, especially, in Agricultural Robotics where navigation and manipulator-control is still an open challenge.
 My ongoing research focuses on visual servoing for Soft Continuum Arms (SCA) in structured and unstructured environments.

-**Please contact me if you want to discuss any interesting research idea, or collaborate on something!**
+**Contact me if you want to discuss any interesting research idea, or collaborate on something!**

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.